willpinha/daisy-components/README.md

 This project is made by the community and you can contribute!

 > [!TIP]
-> If you want to contribute, take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide
+> If you want to contribute, you can create an issue explaining your idea and make a pull request from that issue.
+This project is open to new ideas
+> and implementations.
+Thanks!

 ## 🌸 Contributors